mechano/TwoTrees-SK1-Armbian-Klipper-Firmware/README.md

 [https://github.com/redrathnure/armbian-mkspi](https://github.com/redrathnure/armbian-mkspi)

-Ubuntu Noble is an LTS (Long Time Support) that will get update till year 2034.
+Ubuntu Noble is an LTS (Long-Term Support) that will get update till year 2034.

 Shell user `mks` password `makerbase` is already configured and home directory is `/home/mks` It's possible to enter using also `root` password `makerbase`